Did you know

 - The first telephone link between Scotland and England was established in 1892 between Glasgow and London.

-- Alexander Graham bell is remembered for the telephone but the fields in which he operated were much wider.
+- Alexander Graham Bell is remembered for the telephone but the fields in which he operated were much wider.
 He showed fishermen how to produce fresh water from sea water using a sloping pane of glass to save lives of people lost at sea, he worked on kites that could lift men and his invention of a wheel-shaped kite was a precursor to the helicopter.
-Next year, 2009, marks the centenary of his Silver Dart, Canada's first flying machine, which was powered by a 50 horsepower engine.
 Bell also designed a floating concrete dock - the same design was used during the 1944 Normandy landings.

 - The 999 emergency service was established in Scotland in 1938.
 Experts chose 999 rather than 111 for technical reasons.
 In pre-optical fibre days telegraph wires rubbed together in the wind and transmitted the equivalent of a 111 call.